ZoneMinder/mlapi/README.md

 - You need python3 for this to run
 - face recognition requires cmake/gcc/standard linux dev libraries installed (if you have gcc, you likely have everything else.
 You may need to install cmake on top of it if you don't already have it)
 - If you plan on using Tiny/Yolo V4, You need Open CV > 4.3
-- If you plan on using EdgeTPU, please make sure you have all the libs installed as per https://coral.ai/docs/accelerator/get-started/
+- If you plan on using the Google Coral TPU, please make sure you have all the libs installed as per https://coral.ai/docs/accelerator/get-started/